Blanc reveals misogyny experience at WRU

 "I still feel that genuinely, and I don't say this very often, if I had been listened to then we wouldn't have had the situation that would have happened over the last number of weeks, particularly in respect of the women's game," added Blanc.

-"There was a woman's review which was undertaken about the way that women were treated very differently to men.
+"There was a women's review which was undertaken about the way that women were treated very differently to men.

-"I called for the women's review to be made public and I called for the board's governance to be modernised and neither of those two things have happened and we find ourselves now in the situation where a lot of women have come forward to say that they were badly treated.
+"I called for the women's review to be made public and I called for the board's governance to be modernised, neither of those two things have happened and we find ourselves now in the situation where a lot of women have come forward to say that they were badly treated.

 "It left me feeling deeply frustrated, very sad actually.
 But I am hopeful that with the review that's now being undertaken and I hope that I am asked to contribute to that review, that there will be change, but it needs to change."